John Glenn Boulevard: Route description

 John Glenn Boulevard begins at a modified directional T interchange with I-690 in Geddes.
 The westbound lanes also include a ramp to the northbound of New York State Route 48 (NY 48), which also terminates at the intersection with I-690.
 Heading eastbound, the boulevard has a railroad crossing before reaching an at-grade intersection with Farrell Road roughly half a mile later.

 For the remainder of the roadway, John Glenn Boulevard passes over the Onondaga Lake connector to the Seneca River/Erie Canal and has at-grade intersections with NY 370 and CR 57 (the former NY 57), in addition to a couple of apartment complex entryways, before terminating at Buckley Road (CR 46) in Clay, New York.

 Throughout its length, the boulevard is a divided highway and has a speed limit between 40 and 55 mph, also passing by several suburban neighborhoods, apartment complexes, and industrial complexes.

 History

 The arterial was originally built in the mid 1960s, connecting several newly-built suburban neighborhoods to NY 57 and the New York State Thruway.
 It was named after former NASA astronaut and U.S. Senator John Glenn, the first American to orbit the Earth, which he accomplished in 1962.
+This is notable as the highway indirectly serves a facility that once housed General Electric, which built components for Glenn's spacecraft and others for NASA.

 The highway was originally supposed to extend to NY 481 but was never built past Buckley Road.

 In 2016, a woman was killed on the highway when a tree fell on top of the SUV in which she was riding.
 The incident was later deemed a "freak accident".